jingwen-z/jingwen-z.github.io/_posts/2018-07-10-how-to-play-with-regular-expression-via-python.md

 according to the regular expression language.Python's built-in `re` module is responsible for applying regular expressions to strings.

+In this blog, I'll first introduce regular expression syntax, and then apply them in some examples.

 ## Syntax
 ### Special characters
 Special characters either stand for classes of ordinary characters, or affect how the regular expressions around them are interpreted.

 - `.`
- (Dot.)
-In the default mode, this matches any character except a newline.
+ (dot) In the default mode, this matches any character except a newline.
 If the `DOTALL` flag has been specified, this matches any character including a newline.
 - `^`
- (Caret.)
-Matches the start of the string, and in `MULTILINE` mode also matches immediately after each newline.
+ (caret) Matches the start of the string, and in `MULTILINE` mode also matches immediately after each newline.
 - `$`
   Matches the end of the string or just before the newline at the end of the